 Best Practices for Online Teaching

-The Best Practices checklist is a compilation of best practices associated with teaching online courses.
-Instructors are expected to follow these steps.
+The Best Practices for Online Teaching checklist is a compilation of best practices associated with teaching asynchronous online courses.

 Training and Development

 Distributed Education offers regular faculty training and professional development on the integration of technology into teaching and learning.
 Topics include use of the College’s learning management system (eLearn) and other educational technologies, online course design, best practices for distance education, universal design for learning (UDL), accessibility, and more.

 All Vol State faculty who teach online or hybrid courses are required to successfully complete eLearn Essentials within their first semester of teaching.
 Failure to pass eLearn training by the end of the first semester will disqualify the faculty member from teaching future online or hybrid courses.
 This training is fully online, asynchronous, and self-paced.

 The training schedule and registration information is available through the Teaching and Learning Center.